 As noted earlier, one of the main weaknesses of Directive 2000/78 is its limited material scope, which only covers the areas of employment and vocational training.
-This gap in protection will be filled if the proposed Equality Directive becomes law.79 However, notwithstanding extensive discussion since 2008 regarding the substance of the proposed Directive and the amendments to the original proposal, there are no signs that unanimity in Council will be achieved any time soon (if at all).
+This gap in protection will be filled if the proposed Equality Directive becomes law.
+80 However, notwithstanding extensive discussion since 2008 regarding the substance of the proposed Directive and the amendments to the original proposal, there are no signs that unanimity in Council will be achieved any time soon (if at all).

-The proposed directive would complement the existing FED by extending the prohibition of discrimination therein beyond the employment field to all areas covered by the RED.
+The proposed Directive would complement the existing Framework Equality Directive 2000 by extending the prohibition of discrimination therein beyond the employment field to all areas covered by the Race Equality Directive 2000.
 Moreover, the Equality Directive provides for a duty to be imposed on Member States to designate a body for the promotion of equal treatment irrespective of religion or belief, disability, age or sexual orientation, which is currently missing from Directive 2000/78.

-Nonetheless, the proposed directive does not fill other gaps in protection left by Directive 2000/78.
-Like the latter instrument, the Equality Directive contains a wider range of exceptions from the prohibition of discrimination on the grounds of religion, disability, age or sexual orientation than the other instruments regarding the prohibition of discrimination on the grounds of gender, nationality and race.
-Moreover, the proposal misses the opportunity to not only cater for multiple discrimination but also to enshrine the CJEU's case law on discrimination based on assumption and discrimination based on association as falling under the prohibition of discrimination.
+Nonetheless, the proposed Directive does not fill other gaps in protection left by Directive 2000/78.
+Like the latter instrument, the Equality Directive contains a wider range of exceptions from the prohibition of discrimination on the grounds of religion, disability, age or sexual orientation than the other instruments regarding the prohibition of discrimination on gender, nationality and race.
+81 Moreover, the proposal misses the opportunity to not only cater for multiple discrimination but also to enshrine the CJEU's case law on discrimination based on assumption and discrimination based on association as falling under the prohibition of discrimination.

-One may ask why adopting the proposed directive would be important from a practical point of view.
+One may ask why adopting the proposed Directive would be important from a practical point of view.
 After all, discrimination on the grounds of sexual orientation is already prohibited in areas outside employment and vocational training by Article 21 EUCFR.
 Indeed, the Charter can help LGB persons who are discriminated against either by the EU institutions or by the Member States when the latter implement EU law.
 However, the lack of clarity about interpreting the latter requirement should not be forgotten.
-A restrictive interpretation is possible which considers the prohibition of discrimination on the grounds of sexual orientation outside employment and vocational training as applicable only in situations where a Member State is implementing EU law.
-However, by adopting the proposed directive, the EU will impose an obligation on all Member States to prohibit discrimination on the grounds of, inter alia, sexual orientation outside employment and vocational training.
-Hence, the uniform protection of LGB persons from discrimination in all Member States would be ensured.81 Moreover, requiring the promulgation of national law which will prohibit discrimination on the grounds of sexual orientation in a wide range of areas will protect LGB individuals from discrimination in these areas even in situations that are entirely unrelated to, and thus fall outside the scope of, EU law.
-Finally, since the proposed Equality Directive - like Directive 2000/78 - provides that the prohibition of discrimination will have to apply both in the public and the private sectors, LGB individuals will be able to rely on the implementing national legislation even against private individuals.
-For instance, if a same-sex couple is refused a hotel room, this will be prohibited by national law implementing the proposed directive, allowing for an action to be brought against the hotel owners.
+A restrictive interpretation is possible which considers the prohibition of discrimination on the grounds of sexual orientation outside employment and vocational training as applicable only in situations involving a Member State implementing

+However, by adopting the proposed Directive, the EU will impose an obligation on all Member States to prohibit discrimination on the grounds of, inter alia, sexual orientation outside employment and vocational training.
+Hence, the uniform protection of LGB persons from discrimination in all Member States would be ensured.82 Moreover, requiring the promulgation of national law which will prohibit

-79 Proposal for Equality Directive (n 4).
+Proposal for Equality Directive (n 4).

-80 For an analysis of the proposal and/or the suggestions made by other institutions (in particular, the European Parliament) in relation to it, see Bell, 'Advancing EU Anti-Discrimination Law' (n 44); E Howard, 'EU Equality Law: Three Recent Developments' (2011) 17 European Law Journal 785, 788-92.
+For an analysis of the Proposal and/or the suggestions made by other institutions (in particular, the European Parliament) in relation to the Proposal, see Bell (n 43), E Howard, 'EU Equality Law: Three Recent Developments' (2011) 17 European Law Journal 785, 788-792.